fun-redoc/AoC2024/README.md

 ##### Observations
 + another variant of BFS
 + hard to write a fast algorithm
++ for solution one would need a algorithm to find strongly connected graph components...like here: https://en.wikipedia.org/wiki/Strongly_connected_component

 # Bye Bye for now, have a wonderful christmas